 B.A.
 1986, University of California, Berkeley; Ph.D.
-1991, University of Michigan students will be reviewed by faculty with respect to the rogram and the profession.
-For students of concern, this document Student's Name Date All relevant problematic behaviors should note evidence for each of the problematic ld be indicated with a check mark.
-After this list, it is imperative to c behaviors indicated. psychotherapy Does not appropriately benefit from Displays inappropriate or disruptive Is unprepared for class Consistently has note Is consistently not prepared for prepared for prepared for class mor integrate feedback from faculty or peers we behavior in class read assignments epared to engage actively with the material in class iate use of electronic devices in class espite feedback from professor ence of alcohol or other substance ing attention in class gnments with other students rengths and weaknesses ection or self-criticism identity Does not demonstrate appropriate Instructors Other students Clients Administrative StaffGuest speakers Supervisors Does not appropriately observe his Does not register disagreement in Discloses personal information in Does not demonstrate the emotion ith psychological difficulties ender, ethnicity, sexual orientation, or other important aspects of respect for s or her impact on others a respectful way
+1991, University of Michigan tudents will be reviewed by faculty with respect to the ogram and the profession.
+For students of concern, this document Student's Name Date All relevant problematic behaviors should note evidence for each of the problematic be indicated with a check mark.
+After this list, it is imperative to behaviors indicated. psychotherapy d, or be receptive to information relevant to the practice of a or integrate feedback from faculty or peers Consistently has not re Is consistently not prep Engages consistently in inappropria Consistently comes late to class des Has come to class under the influen Consistently distracted or not payin Unable to cooperate on group assign Is unwilling to explore personal stree Is unwilling to engage in self-reflect pared to engage actively with the material in class atte use of electronic devices in class spite feedback from professor ace of alcohol or other substance g attention in class numents with other students engths and weaknesses identity Does not demonstrate appropriate re Instructors Other students Clients Administrative StaffGuest speakers Supervisors Does not appropriately observe his e Does not register disagreement in a Discloses personal information in ir h psychological difficulties nder, ethnicity, sexual orientation, or other important aspects of espect for or her impact on others respectful way nappropriate ways I self-regulation required of counselors